Readers Have Questions

 Your books set in the regency are in different series, but they’re in the same universe.
 How do I read them chronologically?

 But that left some loose ends—about twenty of them—before, during, and after the Windham brothers, and I kept writing more books around and in between the ones I’d started with.
-What follows is my attempt to lay out both Windhams and Lonely Lords in a reading order that makes sense.
+What follows is my attempt to lay out the Windhams, the True Gentlemen, the Jaded Gentlemen, and Lonely Lords in a reading order that makes sense.
 The difficulty is that some books are happening at the same time as other books.
 In the case of Darius, between the beginning and end of his story, five other books are going on.
 (Vivvie says some things can’t be rushed).

 If I had it to do over, I’d start at the beginning, but I don’t, so here we go: